This challenge is part of a tutorial track by MyCodeSchool and is accompanied by a video lesson.

 head: a SinglyLinkedListNode pointer to the head of the list

 data: an integer value to insert as data in your new node

 position: an integer position to insert the new node, zero based indexing

 The first line contains an integer , the number of elements in the linked list.

 Each of the next lines contains an integer SinglyLinkedListNode[i].data.

 , where is the element of the linked list.

 Return a reference to the list head.
 Locked code prints the list for you.

 16 13 1 7

 The initial linked list is 16 13 7.
-We have to insert at the position which currently has 7.
-So, the updated linked list will be 16 13 1 7
+We have to insert at the position which currently has in it.
+The updated linked list will be 16 13 1 7